gardener/documentation/website/documentation/guides/applications/prometheus/_index.md

 ## Disclaimer
 This post is meant to give a basic end-to-end description for deploying and using Prometheus and Grafana.
-Both applications offer a wide range of flexibility which needs to be considered in case you have specific requirenments.
+Both applications offer a wide range of flexibility, which needs to be considered in case you have specific requirements.
-Such advanced details are not in the scope of this post.
+Such advanced details are not in the scope of this topic.

 ## Introduction